-An injured kingfish can be deadly; many a diver has drowned from entanglement – caution / alertness is paramount.
+An injured kingfish can be deadly; there is a risk of drowning from entanglement – caution and alertness is paramount.
 Injured kingfish will have a violent and powerful first run; most often it will head for the rocks below trying to dislodge the spear.
 The most important factor is to keep your line away from your body and fins.
 Kingfish will swim in circles so it is vital that you do the same to avoid becoming entangled.
 Once the fish has tired somewhat - get a mate to apply a second holding shot – this will often calm down a violent contender.
-Eventually when it runs out of steam, you can secure the fish by grabbing it under the gills and wrapping your legs around it - delivering a quick “iki” to seal the deal.
+Eventually, when it runs out of steam, you can secure the fish by grabbing it under the gills and wrapping your legs around it - delivering a quick “iki” to seal the deal.

 So what’s the best set-up for tackling these beasts?
-Ideally you will have a decent-sized gun, bungy /hardline and a sufficient float with one of two flasher rigs attached.
+Ideally, you will have a decent-sized gun, bungy or hardline and a sufficient float with one of two flasher rigs attached.
 We’ll examine these in more detail next.

 Using flashers is an effective way to attract kingfish into range.
 There are two types of flashers that can be used: drop flashers and inline flashers.
 When diving on deeper pinnacles, both inline and drop flashers can be used to lure kingfish closer to the surface and within range of a shot.